 ● Mobile payments – Connect beacons to your point of sale system.

-How AI Plays a Role
+How AI Plays a Role in Retail Business

 Beacons can help you gather data about your customers’ behavior, which a valuable asset for a company.
 Once you have a large data set, you can send more targeted messages.
 Without AI, your beacon might “see” Customer Joe walk into your store and send him a message that says, “You have three days left to use your loyalty points before they expire.”
 The program recognizes Joe and can pull his data.
 AI can help connect Joe to other events, such as his friend’s birthday coming up or the fact that he just got a new job and therefore may need new clothes.